Bluerov2/MASTER/README.md

 ![Heriot Watt](https://www.google.co.uk/url?sa=i&url=https%3A%2F%2Fwww.scotland.org%2Fstudy%2Fscottish-universities%2Fheriot-watt-university&psig=AOvVaw0FqS4zfgh83a-uElM-nA31&ust=1584639087271000&source=images&cd=vfe&ved=0CAIQjRxqFwoTCNCa6-LGpOgCFQAAAAAdAAAAABAD)

 The aim of this project is to provide a start of a 3D SLAM for underwater ROV. this project uses UUV simulation to fufill this objectif.
-The model is simulated using Deskitek Saga but you can use your own as well. we modified the sonar to be se same as the [Micron Sonar](https://www.tritech.co.uk/product/small-rov-mechanical-sector-scanning-sonar-tritech-micron)
+The model is simulated using Deskitek Saga but you can use your own as well. we modified the sonar to be se same as the [Micron Sonar](https://www.tritech.co.uk/product/small-rov-mechanical-sector-scanning-sonar-tritech-micron) from Tritech.

 ## Related Packages